dpeerlab/spectra/README.md

 ## Estimating the number of factors
 For most datasets you want to select the number of factors based on the number of gene sets and prior knowledge as well as the granularity of the expected gene programs.
 However, we also provide a method to estimate the number of factors.
 To estimate the number of factors first, run:
 ```
-from spectra import K_est as kst
+from Spectra import K_est as kst
 L = kst.estimate_L(adata, attribute = "cell_type", highly_variable = True)
 ```